RomanovsCorner/Maze/README.md

  4.if "current" cell is equal to "ending" cell
       path found
 ```
 **Note**: Maze was developed as a final project for my Programming Methodology course taken at Florida Gulf Coast University.
-This project was developed in C++ — an Object Oriented Programming language.
-However, an OOP approach was not taken as a way to learn more about bit-wise operators and user defined data structures.
+This project is developed in C++ — an Object Oriented Programming language.
+However, during development, an OOP approach was not taken as a strategy to learn more about bit-wise operators and user defined data structures.
 That is why they are used extensively and unecessarily throughtout this project.
-Unfortunately, the program is console based, which makes the maze generations and solutions a bit hard to follow.
+Unfortunately, this program is console based, which makes the maze generations and solutions a bit hard to follow.
 However, with the description and the pseudocode written above this can easily be reproduced as a GUI program to improve the aeastethic side of this project.